DESL-EPFL/Estimated-Medium-Voltage-Distribution-Network-Models-for-Switzerland/README.md

 ## Simulation notes
 * To run the power-flow, it requires the installation of \[[MATPOWER](https://matpower.org)\] package.
 * Please assign Matpower PATH to matpower_path in powerflow.m.
+* Unzip the file MVnetworkDatabase.zip in the same directory.

 ## Software
 * MATLAB R2018b